Ficus vogeliana: Distribution and habitat

-It occurs in Liberia, West Africa extending eastwards to the Central African Republic and southwards to Angola, and is commonly found in seasonally flooded environments, swamp and evergreen forests.
+It ranges from Guinea in West Africa eastwards to Uganda.
+It is commonly found in seasonally flooded environments, swamp and evergreen forests.

 Uses

 The trunk of the tree is used as raw materials for canoe making in Sierra Leone while its woods is useful for carpentry work.

 A decoction of bark extracts is used in traditional medecine among the Fang of Gabon who drank it as an emetic, another decoction is also used in the treatment of stomach cancer, while a leaf decoction is used in Gabon to induce vomiting.